 Ad formats for CTV are continuing to grow and develop, providing marketers with a unique opportunity to combine the interactiveness of digital formats (tracking video completion rates and linking real-time ad exposure to conversions) with the visuals native to traditional TV advertising.
 With direct CTV ad buying, marketers have opportunities to incorporate UI and in-video banners, and even show ads on pause screens or menus.

 CTV also provides the possibility of cross-tracking devices.
 With 76% of users globally (and up to 85% in the U.S.) second-screening, or using their smartphones while streaming, marketers can drive impressions through the CTV and retarget users with ads on their smartphones.
 Advertisers can also show relevant ads across multiple devices that are connected to the same network, which can give retargeting campaigns a boost.

 CTV allows for the reach and quality of the TV screen while enabling the targeting and measurement potential of digital.
 OTT ads can be tracked with the performance marketing precision marketers are accustomed to, but having a measurement plan is vital.
-Having an MMP like Adjust makes it easier to navigate the world of OTT, to extend your performance capabilities to CTV apps and to start making data-powered decisions in this relatively new space.
+Having an MMP like Adjust makes it easier to comprehensively measure CTV performance with CTV AdVision, and to start making data-powered decisions in this relatively new space.